Digital Trends for the New Year

 Innovations in Digital Video Experience

 Fueled by the aggressive growth of social media and the proliferation of smartphones, video consumption and digital video advertising continue to soar.
-In fact, online video ad spend is projected to grow over 30% in 2017.
+In fact, online video ad spend is projected to grow over 30% this year.
 Adding to the buzz, Cisco has boldly predicted that video will account for more than 80% of all internet traffic by 2020.

 Social Media Drives Commerce